Check the Youtube demo playlist.

-Take a look at the user documentation or download TISC in the attachments section at the bottom of this page.
-TISC is developed for Linux platforms only.
+Take a look at the documentation wiki and download TISC at GitHub.
+TISC is available for Linux / OS X platforms only.

 5 main processes are implemented in the model using finite difference techniques in a planform (x,y) rectangular grid: